 The National Health Service Corps is partnering with the Substance Abuse and Mental Health Services Administration (SAMHSA) to increase the number of Drug Addiction Treatment Act of 2000 (DATA 2000) Waiver-certified clinicians in high-need communities.

 SAMHSA’s Provider Clinical Support System (PCSS) offers the most effective, evidence-based clinical practices in preventing, identifying, and treating opioid-use disorder (OUD).

-The DATA 2000 Waiver (also called a MAT Waiver) helps improve access to OUD and substance-use disorder (SUD) treatment.
+A Data 2000 Waiver refers to the Drug Addiction Treatment Act (DATA 2000) "waiver" legislation that authorized the outpatient use of buprenorphine for the treatment of OUD.
+The DATA 2000 Waiver helps improve access to OUD and substance-use disorder (SUD) treatment.
 It allows clinicians to dispense or prescribe narcotic medications like buprenorphine in settings other than an opioid treatment program (OTP).

 - Be a part of the solution to our nation’s opioid epidemic.

 - Help increase access to comprehensive SUD treatment in rural and underserved areas.

 - Become a priority applicant for some NHSC loan repayment programs.